Cornwall: Surfing and watersports

 Due to its long coastline, various maritime sports are popular in Cornwall, notably sailing and surfing.
 International events in both are held in Cornwall.
 Cornwall hosted the Inter-Celtic Watersports Festival in 2006.
 Surfing in particular is very popular, as locations such as Bude and Newquay offer some of the best surf in the UK.
-Pilot gig rowing has been popular for many years and the World championships takes place annually on the Isles of Scilly.
+Pilot gig rowing has been popular for many years and the world championships take place annually on the Isles of Scilly.
 On 2 September 2007, 300 surfers at Polzeath beach set a new world record for the highest number of surfers riding the same wave as part of the Global Surf Challenge and part of a project called Earthwave to raise awareness about global warming.

 Fencing

-As its population is comparatively small, and largely rural, Cornwall's contribution to British national sport in the United Kingdom has been limited; the county's greatest successes have come in fencing.
-In 2014, half of the men's GB team fenced for Truro Fencing Club, and 3 Truro fencers appeared at the 2012 Olympics.
+As its population is comparatively small, and largely rural, Cornwall's contribution to British national sport has been limited; the county's greatest successes have come in fencing.
+In 2014, half of the men's GB team fenced for Truro Fencing Club, and three Truro fencers appeared at the 2012 Olympics.